We’ve Now Entered the Final Phase of the Trump Era

 The damage did not end there.
 China has more leadership roles in United Nations organizations than the other four permanent members of the U.N.
 Security Council combined.
 To their credit, some officials in the Trump administration were attempting to build an international coalition to push back on this influence.
 They scored a victory earlier this year when they helped deny China the chair of the World Intellectual Property Organization.
 Trump’s termination of relations with the WHO dealt a death blow to this effort—other countries will not follow Washington’s advice on how U.N. organizations should be run if they believe the U.S. is disengaging.
 This decision clears the way for China to march forward in its effort to overturn global liberal and democratic norms.
 It also damages vital U.S. interests with respect to global health.

-Anne Applebaum: History Will Judge the Complicit
+Anne Applebaum: History will judge the complicit

 The inclusion of Russia in the G7 summit, a long-standing goal for Trump, also contradicted the official White House China strategy, released on May 20.
 Modeled on NSC-68, one of the most important documents of the early Cold War period about the threat from the Soviet Union, this assessment went further than the administration has gone before in unpacking the rationale behind its rivalry with Beijing.
 Although it does not mention Russia, it does speak about a systems competition between democracy and authoritarianism in which the U.S. needs a global alliance of like-minded democracies.
 The G7 provides the basis of how to build it, but not if Russia, one of the world’s most dangerous autocracies, is included as a member.